 Pruning Practices When Cleaning Up the Garden

-As everything else in the landscape gets tidy, it’s hard to resist shaping and pruning hedges, topiaries and other plants.
-This is not a good idea, as it will encourage the formation of new growth that is more sensitive to cooler temperatures.
+As everything else in the landscape gets tidy, it's hard to resist shaping and pruning hedges, topiaries, and other plants.
+This isn't a good idea, as it encourages the formation of new growth that is more sensitive to cooler temperatures.
 Wait until they are dormant or early spring for most evergreen and broad leaf evergreen plants.
 Do not cut spring flowering plants until after they have bloomed.
 Cleaning up garden plants with dead or broken plant material is done at any time of the year.

 Gardening tips, videos, info and more delivered right to your inbox!

 Sign up for the Gardening Know How newsletter today and receive a free download of our most popular eBook "How to Grow Delicious Tomatoes."